 I’m starting with the absolute cheapest option in each region and in the Americas, Nicaragua still has the edge.
 This is partly because of its relative wealth—or lack of it.
 If you’re pulling in $2,000 a month here as a couple, you’re in the upper crust of society.
 So two Social Security checks alone are enough to enable you to lead a very comfortable life in Granada, San Juan del Sur, or Leon, and feel like royalty in smaller towns with fewer gringos.
 If pressed, a single person could easily live in Nicaragua for less than $750 a month.
 That’s still more than twice the average monthly salary for a local.
 You could do it for $500 if you shared a place to live with someone.

-Before the recent government protest violence, there were very few sacrifices involved here either.
-Living in Nicaragua is relatively comfortable if you don’t mind the heat.
-The roads keep getting better, the wireless internet has wide coverage, and it’s easy to get in and out of the country.
-Crime was fairly low before the riots and should return to the norm eventually.
+Things are a mess in Nicaragua now though.
+Before the recent government protest violence, this was one of the cheapest and easiest places to live in the Americas as a retiree or digital nomad.
 The proof of income requirement to get residency is less than $1,000 a month and you can get a residency visa as “retired” at age 45 and up.
 So this is one of the cheapest places to retire if you’re craving warmth.

 This was once one of the hottest expat destinations in the Americas, especially on the island of Roatan, but the interest has waned the past decade as the country’s two main cities and the Miskito Coast have all gotten more intertwined in the international drug trade.
 People who live here say the fears are overblown though: if you just get out of the city when you land at the airport—or fly direct to Roatan—you’ve probably got nothing much to worry about.
 I’ve had no issues the three times I’ve been there either.